AISHIK999/Bank_Management_System/README.md

   * Updating an account
   * Removing an account/database
   * Read the contents of an account
-  * Print the entire accounts' statements into a text file
+  * Print the entire accounts' statements into a csv file

 ### TODO:
 * Create a UML diagram for the application